 A high school diploma (or equivalent), satisfactory scores on college placement tests (or equivalent) and a minimum GPA in English and mathematics are required.
-If students have deficiencies in English and/or mathematics, RCC offers precollege courses to prepare students for the Business Administration curriculum.
+If students have deficiencies in English and/or mathematics, RCC offers pre-college courses to prepare students for the Business Administration curriculum.

 Students are eligible to sit for certification exams upon completion of certain courses.
 Testing Fees may apply.
-Program Curriculum

-- ACC 111 Financial Accounting Credit Hours: 3 - CIS 110 Introduction to Computers Credit Hours: 3 - ECO 251 Prin of Microeconomics Credit Hours: 3
+- ACA 111 College Student Success Credit Hours: 1 or ACA 122 - College Transfer Success Credit Hours: 1 - ACC 111 Financial Accounting Credit Hours: 3 - CIS 110 Introduction to Computers Credit Hours: 3 - ECO 251 Prin of Microeconomics Credit Hours: 3

-MKT 223 - Customer Service Credit Hours: 3
+• MKT 223 - Customer Service Credit Hours: 3

-BUS 110 - Introduction to Business Credit Hours: 3
+• BUS 110 - Introduction to Business Credit Hours: 3